Work Package 4 Lead Partner: NIPHNO

-- deliver a refined production processes for joint assessments (relative effectiveness assessments).
+- Deliver a refined production process for joint assessments (relative effectiveness assessments).

-- implement a stepwise work-division towards a decentralised project management.
+- Implement a stepwise work division towards decentralised project management.

-- A process is established for facilitating implementation of joint assessments in national practice will be established in a majority of Member States.
+- A process is established for facilitating the implementation of joint assessments in national practice that will be established in a majority of Member States.

-- A framework for alignment of joint single technology assessments for pharmaceuticals with EMA processes including early access to data during the assessments of the CHMP are implemented and structurally used.
+- A framework for the alignment of joint single technology assessments for pharmaceuticals with EMA processes, including early access to data during the assessments of the CHMP that are implemented and structurally used.

 - Implement a sustainable production process of European joint assessments as part of a sustainable model for coordination of future European joint assessment collaboration after 2020.